viniciuschiele/central/README.rst

 ==========
 - Add documentation
 - Add support for reload on change to file configuration
-- Add more unit tests and make coverage >= 90%
 - Add Cassandra as a configuration source
 - Add Database as a configuration source
 - Add DynamoDB as a configuration source